Visa policy of Ireland: eGates

 eGates as a form of automated border control system were first introduced at Dublin Airport in December 2017.
 There are currently 10 eGates in each of Terminal 1 and Terminal 2 arrivals with an additional five eGates in the Transfers Facility.
-European Union citizens and EEA citizens over the age of 18 may use eGates upon arrival to Dublin Airport, while the Transfer Area also facilitate US, Canadian, Australian, New Zealand and Japanese citizens (in addition to EU & EEA citizens), if they are not transferring to the UK.
+European Union citizens, British citizens, and EEA citizens over the age of 18 and using a full passport or Irish passport card may use eGates upon arrival to Dublin Airport, while the Transfer Area also facilitate US, Canadian, Australian, New Zealand and Japanese citizens (in addition to EU & EEA citizens), if they are not transferring to the UK.

 Reciprocity

-Of the 56 countries and territories outside the European Union, European Economic Area and Switzerland whose citizens are entitled to exercise free movement rights in Ireland, the following offer full reciprocal treatment to Irish citizens (i.e. visa-free access of at least 3 months): Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bolivia, Botswana, Brazil, Brunei, Canada, Chile, Costa Rica, Dominica, El Salvador, Fiji, Grenada, Guatemala, Guyana, Honduras, Hong Kong, Israel, Japan, Lesotho, Macau, Malaysia, Mexico, Monaco, New Zealand, Nicaragua, Panama, Paraguay, Saint Kitts and Nevis, San Marino, Singapore, Solomon Islands, South Africa, South Korea, Taiwan, Trinidad and Tobago, United States, Uruguay, Ukraine, and the Vatican City.
-However, some of these countries require Irish citizens to obtain an electronic authorisation before travel: Australia (eVisitor, no fee), Canada (eTA for travel by air, fee of 7 CAD) and the United States (ESTA for travel by air or sea, fee of 21 USD).
+Of the countries and territories outside the European single market and the United Kingdom, whose citizens are entitled to exercise free movement rights in Ireland, the following offer full reciprocal treatment to Irish citizens (i.e. visa-free access of at least 3 months): Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Brazil, Brunei, Canada, Chile, Costa Rica, El Salvador, Fiji, Grenada, Guatemala, Guyana, Hong Kong, Israel, Japan, Macau, Malaysia, Mexico, Monaco, New Zealand, Nicaragua, Panama, Paraguay, Saint Kitts and Nevis, San Marino, Singapore, Solomon Islands, South Korea, Taiwan, Trinidad and Tobago, Ukraine, United States, Uruguay, and Vatican City.
+However, some of these countries require Irish citizens to obtain an electronic authorisation before travel: Australia (eVisitor, no fee), Canada (eTA for travel by air, fee of 7 CAD), Israel (ETA-IL, fee of 25 ILS), New Zealand (NZeTA, fee of 117 NZD if applying via mobile app or 123 NZD otherwise, inclusive of the 100 NZD International Visitor Conservation and Tourism Levy) and the United States (ESTA, fee of 21 USD).
 Ireland does not require citizens of these countries to obtain an authorisation prior to arriving in Ireland.

 Other countries and territories only offer partially reciprocal treatment to Irish citizens (i.e. visa-free access that is less than 3 months).
-The following countries permit Irish citizens to stay without a visa for up to 30 days (or 1 month) only: Belize, Kiribati, Maldives, Nauru, Saint Vincent and the Grenadines, Seychelles (1 month, extendable to 12 months), Tonga, Tuvalu, United Arab Emirates and Vanuatu.
-Also, the following countries permit Irish citizens to stay without a visa for less than 3 months: Saint Lucia (6 weeks), Samoa (60 days) and Eswatini (60 days).
+The following countries permit Irish citizens to stay without a visa for up to 30 days (or 1 month) only: Belize, Kiribati, Maldives, Saint Vincent and the Grenadines, Seychelles (1 month, extendable to 12 months), Tonga, Tuvalu, and the United Arab Emirates.
+Also, the following countries permit Irish citizens to stay without a visa for less than 3 months: Saint Lucia (6 weeks) and Samoa (60 days).